12 Festive & Free Holiday Light Displays in Tampa Bay

 Address: 109th Ave N, Largo, FL 33773

 This open air mall in Wesley Chapel turns into a winter wonderland every December.
 The grand Christmas tree goes up mid November and the entire place is decked out in pretty lights by the first week of December.
 The highlight is a synchronized light show featuring music from the Trans Siberian Orchestra.
 During this spirited show, you will experience a Florida snowstorm!
+Enjoy the rare opportunity to wear a t-shirt while snow flurries dance above your head.
 While you are here, there a number of great restaurants to check out.
 Enjoy pizza at Woodfired 360, followed by an espresso and dessert at Le Macaron.

 Address: 28211 Paseo Drive, Wesley Chapel, FL 33543